dD5M/dd5m_metamasks/ReadMe.md

 # dD5M Meta Masks
 A FiveM mask management resource with integrated shops functionality.
 Resource provides masks as inventory items through functionality provided by [ox_inventory](https://github.com/overextended/ox_inventory).
 Resource can be used independent of any framework by giving items with metadata, or by integrating inbuilt shop system with your framework methods.
-Out of the box the resource is compatible with.
+Out of the box the resource is compatible with QBOX.
 ---
 ## ✨ Features
 - Physical Mask Items